-Max: What surprised you most about Farm Credit East?
+Crystal: What surprised you most about Farm Credit East?

 Faith: The thing that surprised me most about Farm Credit East was the diversity of each branch’s portfolio.
 Being from the area, I was expecting to work mostly with dairy operations, but I was able to see so many other types of agriculture that I didn’t even know existed just a few miles from home.

 Stephen: I, too, was most surprised by the diversity.
 I don’t have an agricultural background, so I was expecting to only see dairy and crops.
 Over the course of the summer, I saw vineyards, timber operations, elk farms, equine farms, quarries, aquaculture and so much more.
 I also learned that the dairy industry has more depth as well.
 There are many different kinds of cows and operations with differing sizes and capacities.

 Crystal: How would you describe Farm Credit East’s culture?